James Acaster: Repertoire

 James Acaster: Repertoire is a serialised stand-up comedy special by British comedian James Acaster.
 All four parts were released on Netflix in 2018.
-Repertoire was followed by COLD LASAGNE HATE MYSELF 1999 in 2020.
+Repertoire was followed by Cold Lasagne Hate Myself 1999 (2020).

 Synopsis

 Recognise

 Acaster begins the show by talking about audience placement at a comedy show.
 Then he discusses his love of loopholes, gives examples of the loopholes he exploits, and tells an anecdote about how he was wronged by a loophole regarding free bananas so he got revenge by starting a banana store that exclusively sells bananas.
 Acaster changes the subject to childhood and says that he wanted to be an undercover cop as a child, so he told grown ups that he wanted to be a drug dealer.
 He explains that he started his career as a standup comedian to infiltrate a drug gang that operates backstage on comedy shows.
 Acaster talks about some of the troubles that one faces in gang life, the problems with conga lines, the connecting fabric between oven gloves, and unbreaking the ice at the end of a conversation.

 Acaster laments that his wife left him on National Fondue Day.
 He talks about his drinking habits and ponders the nature of Dr. Pepper.
 He also talks about his love for mathematics and how squares can be used to close a cardboard box.
 To cope with his divorce, he started a podcast using the audio from the wire he wore while talking to the drug gang, and he plays the podcast for the audience.
 He talks about the one year anniversary of his divorce, when he drove to the beach to put his head in pictures you put your head in.
 He admits that he's been undercover so long that he doesn't know who he is anymore.